-A. Trademark Process Timeline
+1. Trademark Process Timeline

-As of writing in 2021, the minimum process time is now twelve months, and the maximum time is eighteen months.
+As of writing in 2022, the minimum process time is now twelve months, and the maximum time is eighteen months.

-- Examining Attorney Review Period (and/or Office Action Response, if applicable): 4-6 months
+- Examining Attorney review period (and/or Office Action Response, if applicable): 4-6 months

 - From the Official Gazette to Registration Certificate: 1-3 months

-1. From Filing to Trademark Examining Attorney: Four to Six Months
+A. From Filing to Trademark Examining Attorney: Four to Six Months

 Once you file your TEAS Plus or TEAS Standard application or have an attorney file it for you, you can make some basic amendments to your application.
 Thankfully, a trademark application is not very expensive, and the vast majority of these amendments are free of charge.

-Service: Office Action Response
+- Service: Office Action Response

-3. From the Examining Attorney to the Official Gazette: One to Three Months
+C. From the Examining Attorney to the Official Gazette: One to Three Months

-It takes one to three months to go from the Examining Attorney to publication in the Official Gazette.
+It takes one to three months to go from the Examining Attorney to publication.
 It will only appear in the Official Gazette if it meets the requirements for Principal Register.

-4. From the Official Gazette to Registration Certificate: One to Three Months
+D. From the Official Gazette to Registration Certificate: One to Three Months